-Each student is placed in the program upon referral by school
+Each student is placed in the program upon referral by school administrators as outlined herein.

 A student may be referred to the Alternative School for a period of (3) three to (10) ten days or more, if needed.
 A disciplinary referral form must accompany the student to the center.